connorsullivan/WeatherToRide/README.md

 SQLALCHEMY_DATABASE_URI = "mysql+pymysql://[user]:[password]@[host]:[port]/[db]"
 ```

-If you wish to take advantage of the SendGrid and Twilio functionality, you will need to add your API keys for these services in this config file also.
+If you wish to take advantage of the SendGrid and Twilio functionality, you will need to add your API keys for these services in this config file as well.

 ### Running The Development Server